savonet/book/installation.md

 involved (although it is now a mostly automated process), but allows you to easily obtain a cutting-edge version and take part of the development process.
-These instructions are for the latest released version at the time of the writing, you are encouraged to consult the online documentation.\TODO{dire qu'on ne doit *pas* installer en root (ça ne marche pas)}
+These instructions are for the latest released version at the time of the writing, you are encouraged to consult the online documentation.

 Automated building using opam {#sec:opam}
 -----------------------------